abhinavmukwane/indian-pincode-api-node.js-mongoDB/README.md

 # Indian Pincode API

-This is a simple Node.js API that allows you to retrieve information about Indian pincodes, cities, and states from a MongoDB database usign Node.js API.
+This is a simple Node.js API that allows you to retrieve information about Indian pincodes, cities, and states from a MongoDB database.

 ## Live Project